baychub/cb-gsg/Manual-Install-Linux.md

 ```

 ### Build and deploy
-The commands below will build the RSP Controller Application software and then create credentials so RSP sensors can connect to the Edge Computer.
+The commands below will build the RSP Controller Application software and then create credentials so RSP sensors can connect to the edge computer.
 Without these credentials, you can't communicate with the sensors.
 1. Build the application software with these commands in a terminal window:
 ```
 cd ~/projects/rsp-sw-toolkit-gw